Methadone

 Legal Status

-Schedule I substance under the U.S. Controlled Substance Act
+Schedule II substance under the U.S. Controlled Substance Act.
+Non-Medical use of Methadone is illegal.

 Testing Options